JestMeow/Bliding-Staf/README.md

 to do: write a documentation.

 # Documentation (WIP)
+Once you have successfully imported the script in the form of a behaviour pack, you can activate it to a world.
+Make sure that Beta's APIs is activated on the experiments.
+- I recommend enabling content log files and content log GUI while using this addon.
+That way, you can know if the addon is working or not.
+- If content log files and content log GUI is enabled, once loading the world, the script will greet you with a message of "Working!".
+If it did not greet you, then one of these factors might be the reason:
+- - You did something wrong with the installation
+  - You did not turn on Beta's APIs on the experiments
+  - You installed the wrong version
+  - The file is corrupted

 ## Initialising the script
 1. Place an anvil and get a stick
 2. Name the stick "Selecc"